LudwigGaming77YT/fishstrap-unlocked/README.md

 > [!CAUTION]
 > This is a fork made with the sole purpose of re-enabling content that
-> was previously blacklisted by the original client!
+> was previously blacklisted by the original client.
 I'd recommend
-> checking out the original github to know what the main differences are
+> checking out the original Github to know what the main differences
-> between [Fishstrap][fishstrap] and [Bloxstrap][bloxstrap]!
+> between [Fishstrap][fishstrap-github] and [Bloxstrap][bloxstrap] are!

 <div align="center">